Prof Tomoki Fujii

 Finding truth in HIV testing rates

-As well as taking medical research methods into the realm of development, Professor Fujii also maintains an interest in public health issues and the ways in which economics and statistics can help understand them.
+As well as taking medical research methods into the realm of development, Fujii also maintains an interest in public health issues and the ways in which economics and statistics can help understand them.
 One example is a recent paper on HIV testing rates in Malawi, Refusal bias in HIV data from the Demographic and Health Surveys: Evaluation, critique and recommendations.

 “In places where HIV and Acquired Immunodeficiency Syndrome (AIDS) are stigmatised, people who are likely to be HIV-positive may refuse to test themselves – because they fear the results,” he says of an issue that persists in many societies.

 He and his colleagues examined this “refusal bias” in HIV data from the Demographic and Health Surveys and the Malawi Diffusion and Ideational Change Project in Malawi, to help health researchers and authorities understand the true HIV prevalence after accounting for the potential presence of selective refusals.
-“Understanding the consequences of the potential importance of refusals is key to improving the design of policy interventions,” Professor Fujii says.
+“Understanding the consequences of the potential importance of refusals is key to improving the design of policy interventions,” Fujii says.
 He and his colleagues are currently working on a related project with updated data.